AdobeDocs/workfront.en/help/classic/manage-work/issues/convert-issues/convert-issue-to-project.md

 product-area: projects
 navigation-topic: convert-issues
 title: Convert an issue to a project in Adobe Workfront
-description: (NOTE: below, is no longer the case - drafted)
+description: "(NOTE: below, is no longer the case - drafted)"
 ---

 # Convert an issue to a project in Adobe Workfront